Corned Beef and Cabbage On Stove Top

 First, you need a giant pot with a lid to hold both your small corned beef and vegetables.
 I personally use a 5.5 quart Dutch oven (Amazon affiliate link).

-Bring the meat to a boil.
+- Bring your corned beef to a boil.
 Once boiling, turn the heat down to low and cover with a lid.
 Simmer for 2 1/2 hours, flipping the meat occasionally if the top is peeking out.

-What do you serve with corned beef and cabbage?
+What do you serve with easy corned beef and cabbage?

 How do I use up extra cabbage?

 Cabbage is one of those vegetables where you simply can’t buy a small size; usually the smallest is around 2 pounds.

 That’s too much for one recipe, so here are recipes using leftover cabbage.

 Because you’re at the mercy of whatever size cut the store sells, you may or may not have leftover corned beef.
 Here are some recipes using leftover corned beef:

 - 2 - 2.5 pounds flat cut corned beef brisket

 - 1 packet of spices (should be included with corned beef)